Nikolay Davydenko: 2008

 Davydenko started 2008 at the Australian Open, where he was seeded fourth.
-He won his first three matches in straight sets, but in the fourth round he lost to countryman Mikhail Youzhny, 6–7, 3–6, 1–6.
+He won his first three matches in straight sets, but in the fourth round he lost to countryman Mikhail Youzhny in straight sets.
 In Dubai, he reached the semifinals, losing to Feliciano López in three sets.
 He then went on to win his biggest career title to date at the Miami Masters.
-En route to the win, he defeated Andy Roddick in the semifinals and Rafael Nadal, 6–4, 6–2, in the final to win his second ATP Masters Series title.
+En route to the win, he defeated Andy Roddick in the semifinals and Rafael Nadal in the final to win his second ATP Masters Series title.
 His win over Roddick in the semifinals was his first victory in six matches, while his win over Nadal was his first in three matches.

 Davydenko began the European clay-court season with a final appearance in his next tournament, the Estoril Open in Portugal, where he met world no. 1, Roger Federer in the final.
 In the second set of the final, while trailing Federer, 6–7, 2–1, Davydenko retired with a left leg injury.
 He then reached the semifinals of the Monte Carlo Masters.
-He won his thirteenth career title in Pöertschach, defeating Juan Mónaco, 6–2, 2–6, 6–2.
-After a disappointing French Open, Davydenko went on to win another title, this time in Warsaw, defeating Tommy Robredo, 6–3, 6–3, in the final.
+He won his thirteenth career title in Pöertschach, defeating Juan Mónaco.
+After a disappointing French Open, Davydenko went on to win another title, this time in Warsaw, defeating Tommy Robredo in the final.
 Appearing at the 2008 Summer Olympics, Davydenko's stay in Beijing was brief; despite being seeded fourth at the Games, he would be upset by Paul-Henri Mathieu in the second round.
 He did not win back-to-back matches until the US Open.
-At the Open, he lost in the fourth round to qualifier Gilles Müller, 4–6, 6–4, 3–6, 6–7, breaking his streak of two straight semifinals.
+At the Open, he lost in the fourth round to qualifier Gilles Müller in four sets, breaking his streak of two straight semifinals.

-Davydenko reached the semifinals at the Paris Masters, losing to David Nalbandian, 1–6, 7–5, 4–6.
+Davydenko reached the semifinals at the Paris Masters, losing to David Nalbandian.
 Davydenko qualified for the Tennis Masters Cup for the fourth consecutive year.
-He beat Juan Martín del Potro and Jo-Wilfried Tsonga in the round-robin matches to progress to the semifinals, where he defeated Andy Murray, 7–5, 6–2, to reach the final.
-There he met Novak Djokovic, losing 1–6, 5–7.
+He beat Juan Martín del Potro and Jo-Wilfried Tsonga in the round-robin matches to progress to the semifinals, where he defeated Andy Murray to reach the final.
+There he met Novak Djokovic, losing.
 Davydenko finished the year ranked no. 5 in the world and in the top 5 for the fourth consecutive year.